Mariablmk/initdev_cc/README.md

 # initdev_cc

-1st project module: Programming tools; L3 Operational Research RO This project consists of creating an application that creates a new project with the pre-configurations, it must start with at least one parameter ...
+1st project module: Outils de programmation ( programming tools) ; L3 Operational Research RO This project consists of creating an application that creates a new project with the pre-configurations, it must start with at least one parameter ...
 I copied :
 -The text file contains the minimum code of the language requested in main. * file in the project directory.